lawlessc/WaspCake/README.md

 At its core, WaspCake is:

-Lightly structured
++ Lightly unstructured

-Deeply extensible
++ Deeply extensible

-Intentionally undefined
++ Intentionally obtuse

 Much like a wasp near a cake, its purpose is suggestive, not prescriptive.